Caellian/Reference/README.md

 # Reference

-Reference repository containing information regarding programming I find useful.
+Reference repository containing information about various different [algorythms](./algorithms) and data structures I find useful.

 ## Attribution

 Most C implementations are copied over from [GeeksforGeeks](https://www.geeksforgeeks.org) website.
+C++ versions are modified versions of those algorithms to function with C++ iterators.

 ## Contribution

 If you aren't certain whether something should be added to this repository, feel free to create a issue.
 Apart from minor path or format corrections, your contribution will likely be accepted.

 By contributing to this repository, you acknowledge and accept it's license.
-If you make significant changes or enhancements in his your as an employee of some formal organization, a disclaimer signed by your company officer would be greatly appreciated.
+If you make significant changes or enhancements as an employee of some formal organization, a disclaimer signed by your company officer would be greatly appreciated.
 For further info, refer to [Unlicensing Contributions](https://unlicense.org/#unlicensing-contributions).

 ## License